1RedOne/azure-mask/README.md

+# Placeholder -

+**will be rewriting this with new functionality but needed a good example of a content_script based extension that targets Azure**

 ⚠ This is currently not available in the Chrome Web Store because of a trademark infringement on the name.
 It has been updated with a name change (az-mask) to comply but has been in a status of "Pending Review" since April 2019.
 If you know of a way to get this resolved please hit me up ⚠

 # Azure Mask